Apply for U.S. Department of Education Green Ribbon

 3) effective environmental and sustainability education.

-- MGS will select candidates that they will bring forward to Missouri Department of Education for Nomination.
+- MGS will select candidates that they will bring forward to the Missouri Department of Education for Nomination.

 Honored schools, school districts, and institutes of higher education are announced each spring.
 The selectees are invited to a summer ceremony in Washington, D.C. where they receive a sustainable plaque; are the subject of media attention; and feel their efforts celebrated.
 Other schools, in turn, learn about and adopt their practices.